-The College's decrease in non-current liabilities is primarily the result of a decrease in OPEB liability.
-The College's non-current liabilities continue to decrease as the College pays down the principal owed on Certificates of Participation for the Parking Garage, the Student Housing buildings, and the Student Success Center.
-The Parking Garage Certificate of Participation debt was retired in FY 2023.
+The College's decrease in non-current liabilities is primarily the result of a decrease in OPEB Liability and a change in the calculation methodology for the current portion of accrued comp time payable.
+The College's non-current liabilities continue to decrease as the College pays down the principal owed on Certificates of Participation for the Student Housing building and the Student Success Center.
 The changes in non-current liabilities include decreases to employee vacation and sick leave balances.
-The College continues to amortize COP premiums and gains on refinancing, thereby reducing the Unamortized Premiums non-current liability.
-Non-current liabilities also increased by \$512,563 due to the implementation of GASB 96 Accounting for Subscription-based IT arrangements long-term portion.
+The College continues to amortize COP premiums, thereby reducing the Unamortized Premiums non-current liability.